darrenks/nibbles/docs/tutorial_ancillary.md

 $HiddenOutput "3902309423233451"
 	436151

-That was hard, and there are still some pain points we haven't learned how to get around yet, like having to extract the input number from a list twice (and differently even since there was something added to the context).
-The key thing for this lesson though is we generated a list up to the original input number which was guaranteed to contain a factor, but we didn't have to pay the computational cost of checking all numbers, nor did we need to explicitly exit the loop.
+That was hard, and there are still some pain points we haven't learned how to get around yet.
+The key thing for this lesson though is we generated a list up to the original input number which was guaranteed to contain a factor, but we didn't have to pay the computational cost of checking all numbers, nor did we need to explicitly terminate the loop when we found one (laziness did it).

 $EndSolution